syed-masoom/Sales-Performance-MIS-Dashboard-Microsoft-Excel/README.md

-# 📊 Sales Performance MIS & Analytics Dashboard — Microsoft Excel
+# 📊 Sales Performance MIS Dashboard — Microsoft Excel

-> **An end-to-end Excel-based MIS reporting and sales analytics project designed to transform raw business data into structured reports, interactive dashboards, actionable insights, and data-driven business recommendations.**
+An **Excel-based MIS and Sales Analytics project** designed to transform raw sales data into interactive management reports, KPIs, and business insights.

----

-## 📌 Project Overview

-This project demonstrates how **Microsoft Excel and Power Query** can be used to build a structured **Management Information System (MIS)** for monitoring and analyzing sales performance.

-The project follows a practical business reporting workflow, starting from **raw sales data**, followed by data cleaning and transformation, KPI development, analysis, dashboard creation, and business insight generation.

-The objective is not only to present sales numbers, but to understand **what is happening in the business, identify performance drivers, and provide useful information for management decision-making**.

----

-## 🎯 Business Objective
+## 🎯 Project Objective

 The objective of this project is to create an interactive sales MIS that helps management and business teams monitor key sales and profitability metrics and quickly identify performance trends and opportunities.